szabgab/perlmaven.com/sites/en/pages/what-is-new-in-perl-5.10--say-defined-or-state.md

 use 5.010;
 ```

-When used it is similar to <b>my</b> but it creates and initializes the
+When used it is similar to **my** but it creates and initializes the
 variable only once.
-It is the same as the <b>static</b> variable in C.
+It is the same as the **static** variable in C.
 Earlier we had to write something like this:

 ```perl